March 8, 2010

 Find out more about campus architecture history at Southwest Collections/Special Collections Library.

-Facilities, Planning & Construction is part of the Texas Tech University System and supports Texas Tech's academic missions by creating high-quality, innovative campuses through professional planning, design and construction management.
+Facilities, Planning and Construction is part of the Texas Tech University System and supports Texas Tech's academic missions by creating high-quality, innovative campuses through professional planning, design and construction management.

 FP&C also oversees the public art collection on campus.